Introduction

 The Role of Government

-In a free enterprise system, individuals “pursue what they believe to be best for them.”
-The government’s role, then, is to allow individuals to make the most of their economic freedom.
+In a free enterprise system, individuals pursue what they believe to be best for them.”
+The government’s role is to allow individuals to make the most of their economic freedom.
 This involves defining and enforcing the rules of society, such as protecting people’s right to own property, and settling disputes that result from conflicting interpretations of the rules.
-Much like in sports, the government plays the role of a rules committee to determine the rules; an official, to enforce the rules; and a commissioner, to settle disputes.
+Much like in sports, the government plays the role of an oversight committee.
+They determine the rules, are an official to enforce them, and are a commissioner to settle disputes.
 Just as an umpire wouldn’t play shortstop, the government’s role is also limited to off the field.

-Today, there are no economies that are pure, free enterprise systems.
-Sometimes, the government does step into play to provide certain goods and services the market would have trouble producing on its own, such as national defense.
-This is true in many countries including the U.S., where the role of the government has gone beyond rule maker.
+Today, there are no pure, free-enterprise economies.
+Sometimes, the government steps in to provide certain goods and services the market would have trouble producing on its own, such as national defense.
+This is true in many countries, including the U.S., where the role of the government has gone beyond being a rule maker.

 Key Stakeholders

 Households own most of the economic resources and determine how to best use them.
-For example, households own their labor and can choose which businesses they give their labor.
+For example, households own their labor and can choose which businesses they give it to.
 In return for labor, they receive the wages and salaries that allow them to act as consumers and purchase the goods and services they want businesses to provide.

 Businesses organize resources, such as labor and material, into products.
 With the incentive of profits, businesses seek ways to efficiently use resources to satisfy customers’ wants and needs.